-- Has significant other impairment of upper limb, e.g., frozen shoulder; - Has severe spasticity (e.g. as identified by the ULFM); - Has health conditions that prevent engagement with rehabilitation therapy, e.g., advanced dementia; - Has severe aphasia and either: a) informed consent unlikely based on the Consent Support Tool (CST) [25], b) engagement with RTT difficult, or c) inability to communicate adverse events from TVNS; - Currently participating in another interventional stroke rehabilitation trial; - Pregnant or trying to get pregnant; - On a pacemaker or another implantable electrical device; - Has a cochlear implant or other similar device; - Is currently receiving therapy or treatment to improve arm function and would not be willing to stop for the duration of the trial; - Has previously experienced a haemorrhagic stroke.
+Has significant other impairment of upper limb, e.g., frozen shoulder;

+Has severe spasticity (e.g. as identified by the ULFM);

+Has health conditions that prevent engagement with rehabilitation therapy, e.g., advanced dementia;

+- Has severe aphasia and either: a) informed consent unlikely based on the Consent Support Tool (CST) [25], b) engagement with RTT difficult, or c) inability to communicate adverse events from TVNS; - Currently participating in another interventional stroke rehabilitation trial; - Pregnant or trying to get pregnant; - On a pacemaker or another implantable electrical device; - Has a cochlear implant or other similar device; - Is currently receiving therapy or treatment to reduce arm motor impairment and would not be willing to stop for the duration of the trial; - Has previously experienced a haemorrhagic stroke. - Has received an injection of botulium toxin in the affected arm within the last 3 months.
+Note that patients who had an injection in the affected arm over 3 months ago are eligible to take part, but they must be willing to not have further injections for the duration of their participation in the trial (up to having 6-month data collection).